Kot Engenharia

 Introduction

-The 4.0 revolution in industry has made it possible to develop new techniques and technologies for various areas of engineering.
-One of the innovations that is becoming increasingly popular is the use of real-time monitoring systems.
+The Industry 4.0 revolution has enabled the development of new techniques and technologies for various fields of engineering.
+In addition, one of the innovations that is becoming increasingly popular is the use of real-time monitoring systems.

-This article discusses the company's success in developing a monitoring system for a bucket-wheel type ore reclaimer.
-Check out the details below!
+In this regard, this article discusses a success story involving the company’s development of a monitoring system for a bucket wheel-type ore recovery plant.
+Check out the details of the project below!

-The main function of the monitoring system implemented is to ensure the stability of the equipment in accordance with standards.
-As previously discussed in this blog, for the machine to meet stability conditions, the calculated index must be within the limits established in the governing guidelines.
-For each operating context, the coefficient value must meet a safety factor.
+First, the main function of the monitoring system that has been implemented is to ensure the stability of the equipment in accordance with the standards.
+As discussed earlier in this blog, for the machine to meet stability requirements, the calculated index must fall within the limits established in the applicable guidelines.
+Thus, for each operating condition, the coefficient value must satisfy a safety factor.

 Development

-The analysis of the stability of the slewing system, or local stability, was carried out by monitoring the position of the center of gravity (CG).
-For each operating condition, the Cartesian location of the CG in a coordinate system must meet the limits set by the safety factors.
+Initially, the analysis of the rotation system’s stability—or local stability—was performed by monitoring the position of the center of gravity (CG).
+Under each operating condition, the Cartesian location of the CG in a coordinate system must comply with limits established by safety factors.

-In order to meet the global stability requirements, a flowchart was drawn up to determine which stability case the machine is operating in, depending on the wind and material flow conditions.
-A simplification of this flowchart is shown in Figure 1 for better understanding.
+Second, to meet the overall stability requirements, a flowchart was developed to determine which stability case the machine is operating under, based on wind and material flow conditions.
+For example, a simplified version of this flowchart is shown in Figure 1.

 Figure 1: Global stability flowchart.
 [1]

-According to the standard it is possible to assign 3 different safety coefficients, they vary according to the operating condition, each case can be defined as:
+According to the standard, it is possible to assign three different safety factors, which vary depending on the operating conditions; each case can be defined as follows:

-As the values that define the material flow and wind speed conditions are stipulated by the machine design and the standard, the system was generated in such a way that these parameters can be configured.
-This means that they can be altered to suit other machines and/or scenarios.
+Since the values that define the material flow and wind speed conditions are specified by the machine design and the standard, the system was designed so that these parameters are configurable.
+Thus, these parameters can be adjusted to suit other machines and/or scenarios.

-After defining these cases and scenarios, the data acquisition systems were inserted and calibrated and the system logic was implemented in the programmable logic controller (PLC).
-To make it easier to visualize the machine's stability status, the Human Machine Interface (HMI) screen was modified.
+Subsequently, after these cases and scenarios were defined, the data acquisition systems were installed and calibrated, and the system logic was implemented in the programmable logic controller (PLC).
+To make it easier to monitor the machine’s stability status, the Human-Machine Interface (HMI) screen was modified.

-A real-time machine stability indicator has been added to the HMI.
-The indicator at the top left of the screen shows a green triangle for Stability Case 1, yellow for Stability Case 2, and red for Stability Case 3.
-Figure 2 shows the signal in the reclaimer's operating cabin.
+In addition, a real-time machine stability indicator has been added to the HMI.
+The indicator, located in the upper-left corner of the screen, displays a green triangle for Stability Case 1, a yellow triangle for Stability Case 2, and a red triangle for Stability Case 3.
+For illustration purposes, Figure 2 shows the display in the reclaimer’s operator cab.

 Figure 2: Indicator present on the HMI screen in the 3 stability cases.
 [1]

-In addition, the boom belt conveyor and bucket wheel have also been equipped with real-time indicators.
-When green, it indicates that the equipment is stationary.
-When flashing yellow, it indicates that the equipment is faulty.
-When red, it indicates that the equipment is operating.
+In addition, the boom belt conveyor and the bucket wheel are also equipped with real-time indicators.
+When the indicator is green, it means the equipment is stopped.
+When it flashes yellow, it indicates that the equipment is malfunctioning.
+When it is red, it indicates that the equipment is operating.

-Kot also made changes to the control room's supervisory monitoring system in order to display all the information regarding the machine's operational integrity.
-To this end, two screens were developed.
+Similarly, Kot made changes to the control room’s supervisory monitoring system to display all information related to the machine’s operational integrity.
+To that end, two screens were developed.

 Figure 3: Supervisory system with simulated values.
 [1]